bgianfo/bgianfo.github.io/_drafts/2019-11-21-rundown-protection.md

 Through my work, I've been exposed to a variety of synchronization primitives.
-However once I learned about [__Run-Down Protection__][run-down-link] I was enamored by how simple and elegant of a solution it was.
-I was first exposed to it when working on a project which runs in the [NT Kernel][nt-kernel-link].
+However once I learned about [__Run-Down Protection__][run-down-link] I was enamored by how simple and elegant it was.
+I was first exposed to it when working on a project developing a driver which runs on the [NT Kernel][nt-kernel-link].

 Run-Down Protection is useful when you are attempting to manage the lifetime of a resource which is shared between components.
 It provides the following capabilities.